 Perl threads were originally created for applications running on systems without forking (such as systems with 32-bit Windows operating systems).
 In Perl threads, the data is copied for every single thread (Copy On Write).
 Data is not shared by default, because users should be able to define the level of data sharing.
 For data sharing the threads::shared module has to be included.
 However, data is not only then copied (Copy On Write), but the module also creates tied variables for the data, which takes even more time and is even slower.
-For more information, see Things you need to know before programming Perl ithreads.
+[3]

 C threads share the same memory, each thread has its own stack, and the kernel does not have to create new file descriptors and allocate new memory space.
 C can really use the support of more CPUs for more threads.
 Therefore, to maximize the performance of your threads, use a low-level language like C or C++.
 If you use a scripting language, consider writing a C binding.
-Use profilers to identify poorly performing parts of your code.
-See also Of Programmers And Hardware: Transcending The Gap .
+Use profilers to identify poorly performing parts of your code. ^[4]